labordynamicsinstitute/crress-book/README.md

 4. A quarto action that compiles the website based on the `_config.yml` file.

-Website can be found [here](https://labordynamicsinstitute.github.io/crress-book/)
+Website can be found [here](https://labordynamicsinstitute.github.io/crress-book/).

+Many of the contributions have been published in the [Harvard Data Science Review](https://hdsr.mitpress.mit.edu/reinforcing-rr).